 The deadline for an appeal to the SRBA remains at six weeks after the Dean, Schulich School of Medicine and Dentistry, has issued a decision.

 Students may invite a single person to accompany them for support at any appeal where the student is required to make a personal representation.
-This may be a medical student or a professor, a representative of the university Ombudsperson’s Office, or the Assistant Dean, Admissions and Student Affairs.
+This may be a medical student, a professor, or the Assistant Dean, Admissions and Student Affairs.
 Legal counsel will not permitted to attend any appeal within the Schulich School of Medicine and Dentistry.

 The Registrar's Office will be notified simultaneously with the student when a "requirement to withdraw from the program" is issued to the student.
 Therefore, having no official status, the student may not continue participating in any way in the MD Program from that day on, even though a further appeal may be pending.